Ross welcomes chancellor's income tax U-turn

 "The energy cap and the other measures are the largest package of support delivered by the government to families in my lifetime."

-But the first minister hit out at the UK government after the announcement.
+The first minister hit out at the UK government after the announcement.

-Nicola Sturgeon tweeted: "UK gov U-turns on top tax rate abolition because it's a 'distraction'.
+Nicola Sturgeon told BBC Scotland: "It is really hard to overstate the chaos and ineptitude at the heart of this UK government.

-"Morally wrong and hugely costly for millions is a better description.
-Utter ineptitude.
+"Getting rid of the top rate of tax was always an immoral thing to do, so U-turning on that, however belatedly, is the right decision.

 Meanwhile, speaking in Dunfermline as the King and Queen Consort visited to bestow city status, Scottish Secretary Alister Jack also praised the chancellor's decision.